al91liwo/pytorch-rl-lab/src/config/Readme.md

-#config
+# config

-Every algorithm has his one folder in this directory.
+Every algorithm has its own folder in this directory.

 ### adding your own algorithm to this repository